-Point Reyes National Seashore is one of the most beautiful spots near San Francisco for outdoor adventurers to explore.
+Point Reyes National Seashore is one of the most beautiful areas near San Francisco for outdoor adventurers to explore.
 It is full of breathtaking views, history, and trails that always leave you wanting more.
-While I have not explored it as much as others, I have been a couple of times and every time I leave wishing I could stay longer.
-This guide will continue to expand, but here are some of my adventures in this magical spot.
+While I have not explored it as much as I would like, I have been a couple of times and every time I leave wishing I could stay longer.
+This guide will continue to expand, but here are some of my favorite adventures in this magical spot.

 Since the park is meant to be driven slow, I have seen coyotes multiple times while exploring.
 While they can be skittish, a good zoom lens will bring you close for a photo.